bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## RADx Data Dictionaries

 A RADx data dictionary is a Comma Separated Values (CSV) file that describes how RADx _data_ contained in another CSV file is structured.
+A data dictionary CSV file contains EXACTLY ONE data dictionary.

 Whereas a datafile has its field identifiers in the cells of the header row, its corresponding data dictionary describes each type of _field_ in a separate row, and the columns contain the descriptive attributes of the datafile fields.